100 Years of ‘The Great Gatsby’

 But then, you know, the story is sort of the well-known tragic story of F.

-Scott Fitzgerald, you know, going out to Hollywood, falling deeper and deeper into alcoholism by the time of his death, you know, in 1940 was pretty well forgotten.
+Scott Fitzgerald, you know, going out to Hollywood, falling deeper and deeper into alcoholism by the time of his death, you know, in 1940, was pretty well forgotten.
+And so was Gatsby.

 And it had faded into kind of obscurity.
+And what is its path?
+I guess back is the wrong word.

-What is its story of rebirth?
+What is its story of its rebirth?
+Yeah.

-This is fascinating to me because I'm always interested in, and always have been interested in, this phenomenon of books that are forgotten or misunderstood and then
+This is fascinating to me because I'm always interested in, and always have been interested in, this phenomenon of books that are forgotten or misunderstood and then, you know, kind of come back.

-In the case of the Great Gatsby, a few things happened.
+In the case of the great Gatsby, a few things happened.

 One of which was that during the Second World War, there were these